fabiocyro/line_navigation/README.md

 - All of these values were made for our setup here in the lab.
 You will definitely need to play with all of these values to achieve a good setup for your case.

 ## DEMO
 A small gif showing the robot moving, the video is too big for github.
+When the robot is approaching the box by the end of the turn it stops detecting the line for a line, but the timeout variable makes the robot continue!

 ![ezgif-5c4234361fa7c3](https://github.com/user-attachments/assets/4af3fc61-7b20-41eb-9a07-5bffb74da0a8)